cferggie/Brother-bilo/README.md

 <h3 align="center">I'm interested in the uses of machine learning in time-series forecasting, politics, and sports</h3>
 <h4 align="center">*Im currently taking 2 classes for ML and have a partime job so if Im not committing then assume Im doing these things</h4>

-- 🔭 I’m currently working on [Forecasting Website](https://github.com/Brother-bilo/Forecasting-Website)
+- 🔭 I’m currently working on [PoliWatch](https://github.com/Brother-bilo/PoliWatch)

 - 🌱 I’m currently learning **Deep Learning, focused on optimization via RLHF**